discentem/blog-content/content/posts/glazier.md

 However, [The setup overview](https://google.github.io/glazier/setup/) doesn't come "with the batteries included".
 The authors expect that you already know how to create WIMs, use the dism cli tool, and some other common WinAdmin tasks.
 This is a completely fair expectation.

 However:
-- I had am not a WinAdmin by trade.
+- I am not a WinAdmin by trade.
 - I was worried that even if I set up Glazier by hand successfully, I'd never remember the exact steps required to do it again.

 Thus, I worked hard streamline and automate the setup details and share a reproducible way to create a WinPE iso that supports Glazier.
 I hope you find the results useful :)